Who Can Submit to Requests

 Timing

-- Requests expire after 24 hours — Don’t wait too long
+- Requests expire after 24, 48, or 72 hours — Check the time remaining and don’t wait too long

 - Early submissions get more attention — Requesters often check as submissions arrive